billp/TermiNetwork/README.md

 You can turn on verbose mode to see what's going on in terminal for each request by setting the **TNEnvironment.verbose** to **true**

+## Tests

+To run the tests open the Sample project, select Product -> Test or simply press ⌘U on keyboard.

 ## TODO
 - [x] Write test cases
 - [x] Add support for request cancelation